sayitfast/MountWizzard3/README.md

 Please check your Windows version and 32/64 setup.

 ### Running MountWizzard
-You can run the mount wizzard from any working directory where you have write access to.
-You run the the wizzard out of the working directory with the command
+You can run the MountWizzard from any working directory where you have write access to.
+You run the the MountWizzard out of the working directory with the command
 <pre>pythonw.exe "c:\Users\XXX\AppData\Local\Programs\Python\Python35\Lib\site-packages\mountwizzard\mountwizzard.py</pre>
 where XXX is you username.
 There might be some differences because of you windows installation.
 Just search for mountwizzard.py on your harddisk.